photon-efficient-imaging/single-photon-camera/README.md

 "Photon-efficient imaging with a single-photon camera" by <br />
 D.Shin, F.Xu, D.Venkatraman, R.Lussana, F.Villa, F.Zappa, V.K.Goyal, F.N.C.Wong, and J.H.Shapiro

+The MATLAB implementation uses photon arrival data obtained by a SPAD camera and computes accurate 3D and reflectivity of room-scale objects.
+The results are compared to those from the baseline filtered histogram approach.

 The computational imaging framework uses variants of SPIRAL-TAP software by Harmany et al.
 (http://drz.ac/code/spiraltap/)